kimhkyung0316/Udacity_IntroToProgramming_Nanodegree/Project2_RockScissorsPaper/README.md

-#RSP

-Choose various pattern of opponent and select my choice to play Rock,Scissors,Paper game.
+# project2 - Rock Scissors Paper game

-I use Python.
-In file, various classes represent opponent's pattern except Game class.
-Game class is for gamning rule and determining winner.
+It's a Python code.
+In RSP.py, various classes represent opponent's strategies except the Game class.
+So you can choose your opponent strategy like random, etc. Game class is for gaming rules and determining winner.